How I find inspiration, and on working en plein air.

 My approach to choosing a composition and preparing to paint

-Whether I am working en plein air, or at home in my studio, I take multiple photographs of the place that I intend to paint.
-Although I most often paint en plein air, I like to have a reference in case I am unable to finish the painting in the one session, and also to give me reference to my parameters for starting off my value sketch.
+Whether I am working en plein air, or at home in my studio, I make sure to take a photograph or two of my chosen view.
+Even though I most often paint from life, I like to have a reference in case I am unable to finish the painting in the one session.
+The photos also help me try out different crops of the view and help me establish my parameters for starting off my value sketch.

-Once I’ve chosen a composition, I do a three-value pencil sketch in my sketchbook.
-I take about 15-20 minutes to plan the composition out carefully, figure out which of the shapes fit where, and draw in the mid and dark values.
+Once I’ve chosen my composition, I usually do a three-value pencil sketch to map it all out.
+I take about 15-20 minutes to plan the painting out carefully, figure out which of the shapes fit where, and fill in the mid and dark values.

 Some notes on how I use photographs as reference

-I take reference photographs, but I prefer to paint from life.
+• I always take reference photographs, but I prefer to paint from life.

-As far as using photographs as reference for a studio painting, you just has to remember to allow for atmospheric perspective and adjust your values and colours accordingly.
+• As far as using photographs as reference for a studio painting, as long as you remember to allow for atmospheric perspective and adjust your values and colours accordingly, they can be very useful indeed.